 You don’t have to have a bias tape maker, but it does make the process a little easier.
 There are many out there on the market and they come in different sizes, but the main thing to remember is that the measurement listed on the package is for single fold bias tape.
 So, if you’re making 1/2 inch double fold bias tape, like I did here, then you’ll need a one inch bias tape maker.

 First, pick out some fabrics you like.
-For this tutorial, I chose cute cotton fabrics with a small print.
+For this tutorial on how to make bias tape, I chose cute cotton woven fabrics with a small print.
 You can also use satin, corduroy, knits or cotton blends.

-Now turn on some good music and fold your fabric to form a triangle.
+Now turn on some good music and fold your square of fabric to form a triangle.

 Cut off the extra piece.